 How long does rain usually last in the Smoky Mountains?

 Mountain rain in the Smokies is usually not an all-day event.
 Most showers move through in 2 to 3 hours.
-A common pattern is rain in the morning and clear skies by early afternoon.
+A common pattern is rain in the morning with clear skies by early afternoon.
 Many visitors cover the morning with indoor activities and end up outside by lunch.

 What is there to do in Pigeon Forge when it rains at night?